ythirion/scala-kata-logs/GildedRoseKata/README.md

 ![Failing Approval](img/failing-approval.png)

 ApprovalTests library compares 2 files :
-- `GildedRoseTest.files._anonfun_new_2.received` that has been generated based on what is inside the verify method call
+- `GildedRoseTest.update_quality.received.txt` that has been generated based on what is inside the verify method call
-- `GildedRoseTest.files._anonfun_new_2.approved` a content that has already been approved
+- `GildedRoseTest.update_quality.approved.txt` a content that has already been approved
   - Empty for now

 ![Compared files](img/compare-files.png)